Paris Opéra Ballet Overview

 Founding and Heritage of Paris Opéra Ballet

-The Paris Opéra Ballet was established in 1661 by King Louis XIV, originally known as the Royal Academy of Dance.
+The Paris Opéra Ballet, originally known as the Royal Academy of Dance, was established in 1661 by King Louis XIV.
 This institution laid the groundwork for what would become the oldest national ballet company in the world.
 The king’s vision was to elevate ballet to an esteemed art form, setting a high standard for excellence and artistry that continues to this day.

 In 1672, the académie Royale de Danse merged with the académie Royale de Musique, forming a more comprehensive institution that significantly influenced European theatrical dance.
 This merger allowed for a more integrated approach to performance, combining the talents of musicians and dancers under one prestigious umbrella.